 Walk in the Footsteps of the Friendship 9 and City Girls:

 While much has changed since 1961, many organizations within York County have worked to honor those that were integral in social justice work for York County.
 Mr. David Williamson, one of the Friendship 9, says these stops are important for any visitor, “It’s about more than us.
-There’s other people that made significant accomplishments along this road, black and white, it’s important that they get to see the other people and know about the history of Rock Hill.”
+There are other people that made significant accomplishments along this road, black and white, it’s important that they get to see the other people and know about the history of Rock Hill.”

 You can follow history’s path by visiting the following locations below: